-The nineteenth-century saw the large scale draining of much of the marshlands in the region.
-This meant the dogs were no longer required for the work they were used to.
-Their adaptability meant that they continued to be popular as a working breed, though, and they were developed for their skills as truffle hunters in the region.
+The 19th century saw the large-scale draining of much of the marshlands in the region.
+This meant Lagottos were no longer required for the work they were used to.
+However, their adaptability meant that they continued to be a popular working breed, and they were developed for their skills as truffle hunters in the region.

-During this time, they were often crossed with other breeds known for their hunting and scenting skills, and it meant that the population of pure breed Lagotto dwindled.
-So much so, that, by the 1970s, they became almost extinct.
+During this time, they were often crossed with other breeds known for their hunting and scenting skills, and it meant that the population of the purebred Lagotto dwindled—so much that by the 1970s, they became almost extinct.

 Since then, enthusiasts of the breed have worked hard to increase their numbers and to hone their skills as truffle searchers.

-They are also becoming increasingly popular as an adaptable and relatively laid back companion breed.
+Lagottos are also becoming increasingly popular as an adaptable and relatively laid-back companion breed.
 They are not as busy as some of their other working counterparts.
-Demand for the breed is increasing in other countries, and in 2015 they were recognized by the American Kennel Club.
+Demand for the breed is increasing in other countries, and in 2015, they were recognized by the American Kennel Club.

 Lagotto Romagnolo Care

-The Lagotto Romagnolo is an intelligent working breed, and they do need to be kept well-exercised and properly enriched around the house.
-That being said, they are not as busy as some other working breeds.
+The Lagotto Romagnolo is an intelligent working breed that needs to be kept well-exercised and properly enriched around the house.
+That said, they are not as busy as some other working breeds.
 They can be a little more laid-back around the home, and this can make them appealing even for those living in an apartment.

-When outside, be prepared for them having a great love of water.
-Swimming can be a great way to help them burn off some steam, and don't be surprised if you find it hard to get them out of a river or pond once they have discovered it.
+When outside, be prepared for your Lagotto to have a great love of water.
+Swimming can be a great way to help them burn off steam, so don't be surprised if you find it hard to get them out of a river or pond once they have discovered it.
 Their water-repellant double coat and purpose-built body shape are all geared towards them spending a lot of time in the water.

 Because they have been developed for their truffle hunting skills, they also have strong scenting abilities and often a great love of digging.
-You may need to put extra work in to ensure that they do not start digging up things in the garden that you don't want them to.
+You may need to put in extra work to ensure that they do not start digging in undesired areas of your garden.
 Some Lagotto owners provide a dedicated sandpit and take part in scent trials and nose work games to give them an outlet for this desire.

-They are a very bright breed though and are keen to please their owner.
+They are a very bright breed and are keen to please their owner.
 They respond well to positive reinforcement training methods and can begin training at about eight weeks of age.
-With appropriate early socialization and ongoing training, they can be very adaptable, affectionate and happy dogs.
-They often fit in well to a family environment and can live well alongside other pets.
+With appropriate early socialization and ongoing training, they can be very adaptable, affectionate, and happy dogs.
+They often fit in well to a family environment and can live happily alongside other pets.

-The Lagotto can also be a good choice for individuals that may suffer from dog hair allergies.
+The Lagotto can be a good choice for individuals that suffer from dog hair allergies.
 No dog is truly hypoallergenic; it is often the dander on the skin that can cause a problem.
-The Lagotto, however, doesn't really shed, so this means you will not have a hair-filled home.
-Their coat does need to be groomed out regularly, though, to prevent it from becoming matted, tangled, and uncomfortable.
+The Lagotto, however, hardly sheds, so this means you will not have a hair-filled home.
+Their coat needs to be groomed out regularly to prevent it from becoming matted, tangled, and uncomfortable.
 Some owners prefer to shave these dogs' hair short in the summer when the dogs are outdoors in high heat.

-Their ears are hairier than some breeds to help prevent them from becoming waterlogged.
-The hairs, however, can sometimes become overgrown and cause a build-up of wax and debris.
-They may need to have excess hair removed to prevent this problem.
+Their ears are hairier than some breeds to help prevent them from becoming waterlogged, but this extra hair can sometimes become overgrown and cause a build-up of wax and debris.
+They may need to have excess hair removed periodically to prevent this problem.

 Common Health Problems

 The Lagotto is known for being a healthy breed with great longevity.
-It is not uncommon for them to live to be up to 17 years in age.
-Like most breeds though, they can be prone to particular inheritable health conditions.
-Below are some of the conditions they are associated with.
+It is not uncommon for them to live up to 17 years.
+Like most breeds, they can still be prone to particular inheritable health conditions.
+Below are some of the conditions they are associated with:

-Hip Dysplasia can be a problem for some Lagotto Romagnolo.
+- Hip Dysplasia can be a problem for some Lagotto Romagnolos.
 Abnormal growth of the joints in one or both of the hips can result in a degenerative problem that can range from mild to very severe.
-In severe cases, surgery can be required.
+In severe cases, surgery may be required.

 Diet and Nutrition

-Obesity is one of the biggest problems in companion dogs worldwide, and it can lead to a whole host of other, often serious, health conditions.
+Canine obesity is one of the most prominent problems in companion dogs worldwide, and it can lead to a whole host of other (often serious) health conditions.
 Making sure you do not overfeed your Lagotto should be a priority.

 Forms strong bonds with family